 Writing rules that are objective, clear and concise is difficult work.
-Because those involved in writing and/or approving rules changes over time and writers and approvers come from different backgrounds and experience, it is important to have rule writing priorities and guiding principles that help provide a measure of consistency from year to year.
+Because those involved in writing and/or approving rules come from different backgrounds and experiences, it is important to have rule writing priorities and guiding principles that help provide a measure of consistency from year to year.
 The following Rulebook Priorities and Guiding Principles were developed to guide rule writers and approvers in their important work.